PatrickEMcLean/DungeonMerchantStory/01-Draft.md

 "Oooh, they're so... pretty," exclaimed the Lady.

 Each of the sheathes were attached to a strip of silk.
 I could not imagine who would have a waist small enough to tie such a ribbon around.

-"I don't wish to offend my lady, but you do "
+"I don't wish to offend my lady, but you do know how they are worn."

-It's name in the language of the Harakeet means, "Protector of Virtue."

-He lifted the main display board to reveal
+"I am not sure."

+* not defense, the ability save the dutchess and elevate her station
+* price 50 g
+* but he'll offer a discount if she can assuage his concern
+* learns that the Dutchess is leaving
+* She left with a dagger strapped to her thigh

 "Was that the queen?"

 Boltac laughed.
 "No. She is a Lady-in-Waiting for the *Dutchess*.
 At the moment, we aren't a kingdom.
 We're a protectorate of the Mercian Empire.
 And that means we rate a Duke, instead of a King."

-"Then why did you bow and scrape."
+"Then why did you bow and scrape?"

 "Well, Lady-in-Waiting in a fancy term that mean serving girl.
 A noble kind of serving girl to be sure, but a serving girl all the same.
 The trick is you treat the serving girls like Queens and treat the Queens like serving girls.
 Novelty.
 Rule Number One, everybody likes novelty."

 It has been a lifetime since I was rescued and apprenticed to Boltac, but I can honestly say, I have encountered no better summary of the true rules of etiquette than that.

+But something was strange.
+He winced a little as he put the coins in his coin purse.

 "Why didn't we check her coin while she was here."